rwmoskaluk/Udacity_CARND_Project_4_Behavioral_Cloning/README.md

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (model.py lines 85-96) consisted of a convolution neural network with the following layers and layer sizes, here is a visualization of the architecture.

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

-![alt text][image1]
+![alt text][image2]

 #### 3. Creation of the Training Set & Training Process